pvlib/pvlib-python/docs/sphinx/source/pvsystem.rst

 classes.
 Keep in mind that `functions` are independent of objects, while `methods` are attached to objects.

-See the :ref:`modelchain` documentation for a similar guide focused on using PVSystem objects in time series modeling applications.
+See :py:class:`~pvlib.modelchain.ModelChain` for an application of PVSystem to time series modeling.

 .. _designphilosophy: